Every more fun than a human being should be allowed to have Rush Limbaugh, your guiding light.

 This is paranoia.

-The Ryan budget.
+The Ryan budget?

-There was never a Ryan Obama budget.
+There was never a Ryan.

 One of their first jobs would be to get behind a tough new budget that would radically change the size and scope of the American government.

-It was written by Cantor's friends.
+It was written by Cantor's friend.

-These conspiratorial Republican efforts are to sabotage Barack Obama.
+Knows how dramatic, dramatic and dark, deeply dark these conspiratorial Republican efforts are to sabotage Barack Obama.

 And then Obama gave the speech where he ripped in to Paul Ryan.